 - Is Federal Court the Right Court?
 Jurisdiction, Venue and Local Court Procedure; Developing a Successful Trial Strategy; and Case Management, Three presentations at CLE seminar Representing Your Client in Federal Court, Sponsored by National Business Institute, March 2013

-- Chambers USA Directories of America’s Leading Lawyers for Business in Litigation: General Commercial, 2016
+- Chambers USA Directories of America’s Leading Lawyers for Business in Litigation: General Commercial, 2016-present

 - Best Lawyers, Lawyer of the Year in Litigation-Construction – Albuquerque, 2014